Menu

 Genres: Drama, Western

-Keywords arms smuggling, apache nation, family secrets, mysterious man, based on short story, cattle ranch, american west, new mexico territory, old west
+Keywords arms smuggling, apache nation, family secrets, rifle, mysterious man, gunfight, based on short story, cattle ranch, spoiled son, american west, taken under wing, new mexico territory, son of the boss, headstrong son, old west, brotherly revenge

 Production Companies Columbia Pictures, William Goetz Productions